 The first time I tried rhubarb was in Maine.
 My husband ordered a slice of strawberry rhubarb pie and I asked for a bite.
 He winced and reluctantly gave me a bite.
 Why reluctantly?
 Because every time I ask for a bite it turns into many bites.
 Sometimes he orders dessert and asks for only one spoon then looks at me and says he's not sharing and to get my own (lovingly, of course).

 “I don't want my own.
 I just want a bite.”

 “Every time I get dessert I get one bite and you eat most of it.”

 “That won't happen this time.
 I don't know what rhubarb is and I just want a bite.”

 I took a bite which turned into a few more bites.
 The pie is gone.
-My husband shakes his head and orders another slice.
-In my mind, I technically didn’t order dessert which makes me feel a bit better about myself.
-Also, I got to try rhubarb which I enjoyed as it was paired with my favorite fruit being strawberries.
+My husband shook his head and ordered another slice.
+In my mind, I technically didn't order dessert which makes me feel a bit better about myself.

 Sprinkle in cornstarch, sugar and salt and stir to combine.
 Three tablespoons of cornstarch makes it thick enough to slightly gel and still leave it juicy enough to spoon over ice cream.

 Using ½ cup of sugar makes it sweet enough to combat the tartness of the rhubarb but only if your strawberries are ripe and sweet.
 Try a strawberry before adding the sugar, if it's sweet enough for you add ½ cup sugar, otherwise use ¾ cup.

 The topping is a combination of flour, oats, and cornmeal.
 The cornmeal gives it a surprising crunch.
 Why be ordinary when you can be extraordinary?
 Combine the flour, cornmeal, and oats in a bowl.
 Toss in the cubed butter.